Martín Ocelotl: Early life

 Ocelotl was born into a powerful family from the town of Chinanta (Chinantl) located in Puebla, Mexico.
 His last name Ocelotl, means jaguar in Nahuatl.
-His father was a successful merchant while his mother was a well known and effective priestess.
-It is also believed that because he came from a powerful family, he was considered to be a religious prodigy at young age.
+His father was a successful merchant who was part of the pochteca, while his mother was a well known and effective priestess.
+It is also believed that Ocelotl came from a powerful family and was considered to be a religious prodigy at young age.

+Religious Practice

+Ocelotl operated in a Nahua framework as a tlaziuhque and ticiti (healer), and some accounts recall that he mainly worked at temples before Spanish conquest.
+Other sources mention that his mother was also involved in transformative rituals.

+His work was mainly associated with two types of spiritual figures, jaguars and rain deities.
+Ocelotl, which means jaguar in Nahuatl, held particular importance in the puebla.
+In Mesoamerican culture, jaguars held power over water and were commonly seen in depictions of other gods, such as the rain god Tlaloc.
+Most of Ocelotl's prediction and gifts to nobles were in the name of Camastecle, a deity of the rain gods.
+Ocelotl is recorded telling visitors to leave his house because of the approach of rain clouds, which he referred to as "my sisters."

 Conversion

 After the downfall of the Aztec Empire, Ocelotl took up residence in the nearby and former alliance state of Tetzcoco (Texcoco).
-It was there that Martín was able to continue his practice of being a successful shaman in the town.
+It was there that Martín was able to continue his practice of being a successful shaman, referred to as a tlaziuhque, in the town.
 He also tried to establish a religious school in which many of the indigenous could be able to continue out their daily religious rituals.
 However, because the conquest had occurred many indigenous started to convert to Christianity in order to avoid the Inquisition.

 At the age of twenty-nine in 1525, Ocelotl converted to the Roman Catholic faith and was baptized.
 He was given the Spanish name Martín.
 Although Martín was now baptized, he continued to practice the old ways.
 Rumors about Ocelotl's power spread and many of the priests feared his influence over the converted indigenous community.
 He was also very wealthy and was able to share with many members within his area.
 Eventually, he would be accused of using witchcraft and practicing idolatry.